-Double-sided tape is any pressure sensitive tape that is coated with adhesive on both sides.
-It is designed to stick two surfaces together, often in a way which is not visible in the end product, due to it being in between the objects rather than overlaying them.
-This allows for neater-looking projects and better craftsmanship.
+Double-sided tape is any tape that is coated with adhesive on both sides.
+Designed to stick two surfaces together without being seen, these versatile tapes deliver neater-looking projects and better craftsmanship.
 And unlike screws or rivets – which join materials at a single point – high-strength double-sided tape permanently adheres one substrate to another while spreading the stress load.

 Sounds great, right!?
 Yet, much like everything else on the job site, choosing the right double-sided tape for the specific application is not as easy as it sounds.
 Whether you’re bonding glass, wood, steel, concrete, foam, and/or plastic together, it’s important to understand the materials you are bonding.
 Concrete with a textured surface is going to require more adhesive strength than, say, carpet padding.